-To learn how the NCGA has appropriated opioid settlement funds, please visit NC DOJ's MorePowerfulNC website and click on Opioid Settlements - State Spending of Opioid Settlement Funds.
+To learn how the NCGA has appropriated opioid settlement funds, see Part 8 below.

 15. Which local governments receive opioid settlement funds under the MOA?

 Local governments entitled to receive direct payments under the settlements are the 100 North Carolina counties plus any municipality that either filed suit against the defendants, or had a population of 75,000 or more in 2019, or both.
 Based on those criteria, the municipalities entitled to receive opioid settlement funds under the MOA are Asheville, Canton, Cary, Charlotte, Concord, Durham, Fayetteville, Gastonia, Greensboro, Greenville, Henderson, Hickory, High Point, Jacksonville, Raleigh, Wilmington, and Winston-Salem.
 [MOA § B.4.a & Exhibit G]